james-antill/modules2compat/README.md

    module; so the rpm requires data won't pull in a packge not contained within the module.
 3. Change the module data to reflect the new rpm names.

+We also obey the blacklist-n-mods.conf and blacklist-n-rpms.conf files for names of modules and rpms that we don't want to convert.